 Because of this, the phrase “Natural wine” describes what a wine is less so than what it is not.

 Natural wine is pure grape juice that’s fermented - without anything else added.
 That means no added sulfites, no artificial coloring or sugar, no genetically modified yeasts, no ammonia, and no egg whites or other animal products that are often used to clarify wine.
-When you’re buying Natural wine, what you’re getting is good, clean wine – and that’s it.
+When you’re buying Natural Wine, what you’re getting is good wine – and that’s it.

-Beyond that, the grapes for much Natural wine are grown using better farming practices than conventional wine grapes, meaning that the wine – and the soil – are healthier.
-Natural wine is often produced using biodynamic or organic farming practices.
+Beyond that, the grapes for much Natural Wine are grown using better farming practices than conventional wine grapes, meaning that the wine – and the soil.
+Natural Wine is often produced using biodynamic or organic farming practices.
 Here’s why this matters to your body and your palate.

 Organic and biodynamic farming practices

 Conventional farms are basically food factories.
 Farmers monocrop large areas of land, sapping the soil of its nutrients and destroying animals’ habitats.
 Then they use conventional pesticides, herbicides, and other chemicals to maintain the health of their plants because they’ve created an environment that doesn’t easily support life.

 Biodynamic farms, on the other hand, are wild ecosystems.
 Farmers work with the land to create an environment that supports healthy, thriving plants.
 They grow a number of different crops, strengthening the biodiversity of the land they’re living on, which in turn creates healthier plants and benefits the entire ecosystem of the farm.